-But it might be a moot point to even wonder.
-A recent decision by the folks at ICANN to limit the use of whois information makes it seem unlikely that that the scenerios envisioned by these documents will happen.
+But it might be a moot point even to wonder.
+A recent decision by the folks at ICANN to limit the use of whois information makes it seem unlikely that the scenarios envisioned by these documents will happen.
 ICANN’s Generic Names Supporting Organization held a vote in which they decided upon the sole purpose of whois information:

 “The purpose of the gTLD Whois service is to provide information sufficient to contact a responsible party for a particular gTLD domain name who can resolve, or reliably pass on data to a party who can resolve, issues related to the configuration of the records associated with the domain name within a DNS nameserver.”

 It may still be worth discussing because that decision, that vote, also seems to put a damper on Google’s use of whois information in the manner in which they describe in their patent application on Historical Data (more on that below).

 Imagine registrars having the ability to add reputation information to the who is collected on domain names.

 This information would be contained in a database that could be accessed by people and even by search engines.
 It could contain material on a site (or even on URLs) from the registrar and organizations like TRUSTe, Verisign, SenderBase.org, Spamcop, and others.
 For example, it might have data on the amount and frequency of spam originating from a domain and complaints about spam, phishing, and a wide range of website content.

 The patent applications list the following types of content as examples of what might be included in this reputation database:

 illegal drugs, alcohol, tobacco, sex, pornography, nudity, or any other form of adult content, profanity, violence, intolerance, hate, racism, militant groups, extremists, Satanism, witchcraft, gambling, casino, spam, MLM, pyramid schemes, fraud, or any other illegal activity, etc.